Fast differentiation of hyperbolic chaos: Removing distributional derivatives and Expanding the unstable divergence

 \subsection{Integration by parts and measure change}

-In order to obtain a smaller integrand for the unstable contribution, we integrate-by-parts on the unstable manifold under the conditional SRB measure.
-This yields unstable divergence under SRB measure, which relates to the Lebesgue unstable divergence by a measure change.
-This subsection presents this classical treatment with some previously missing formulas.
+In order to obtain a smaller integrand for the unstable contribution, we integrate-by-parts on the unstable manifold under the conditional SRB measure, which yields unstable divergence under the SRB measure.
+We show that the SRB unstable divergence differs from the Lebesgue unstable divergence by a measure change.

-Throughout this paper, we make the assumptions in theorem~\ref{t:ruelle} in our proofs.
-Recall that the conditional SRB measure on an unstable manifold $\cV^u$ has a density, or the Radon-Nikodym derivative with respect to the $u$-dimensional Lebesgue measure, which is denoted by $\sigma$.
+Throughout this paper, we make the same assumptions as theorem~\ref{t:ruelle} for the simplicity of the discussions.
+Recall that the conditional SRB measure on an unstable manifold $\cV^u$ has a density $\sigma$ with respect to the $u$-dimensional Lebesgue measure.
 Let $\omega$ be the volume form on $\cV^u$, $\rho$ be the SRB measure.
 Integrations to $\rho$ can be done by first integrating to $\sigma \omega$ on the unstable manifold, then in the transversal direction.

 We first explain the integration by parts.
 For any $\phi\in C^1$,